Bestsellers Tell What Possesses Us – Telegraph Avenue

 Photo courtesy Coolmitch

-The Professor is a number theory expert who suffered a traumatic brain injury in a car accident.
-He remembers nothing after 1975, with one exception: in the present, his memory lasts exactly 80 minutes.
-The Professor rarely leaves his house.
+He rarely leaves his house.
 He wears scraps of paper pinned to his clothes to remind him of the important things: “My memory lasts only eighty minutes” and “the new housekeeper” (next to a sketch of the housekeeper’s face).
 He must live in the moment because that is all he has.
+He is a humble, self-effacing man who loves baseball and the great Japanese pitcher, Yukata Enatsu.

 The Professor buys Root popcorn, ice cream, and juice only from one particular girl selling food in the stands.
 “Because she’s the prettiest,” he says.

-Here is another moment: “The ball cracked off the bat and sailed into the midnight blue sky, tracing a graceful parabola.
+Another moment: “The ball cracked off the bat and sailed into the midnight blue sky, tracing a graceful parabola.
 It was whiter than the moon, more beautiful than the stars.”

 Quotes from The Housekeeper and the Professor, by Yoko Ogawa, Picador, New York, 2009.